 Skip to main content

 Not another Obsidian alternative.
-LazyMD is the text editor for philosophers, product engineers, founders, lawyers, researchers — anyone turning raw thought into structured clarity.
-Plain text is your alchemy.
+LazyMD is an LLVM-inspired markdown compiler for philosophers, product engineers, founders, lawyers, researchers — anyone turning raw thought into structured output.
+Plain text in, anything out.

 Git-native by default